gromacs/gromacs/docs/reference-manual/topologies/topology-file-formats.rst

 ..
 [5]
    This interaction type can be converted to constraints by :ref:`grompp <gmx grompp>`

 ..
+[6]
+   No connection, and so no exclusions, are generated for this interaction

+..
 [7]
    The combination rule determines the type of LJ parameters, see :ref:`nbpar`

 ..
-[6]
-   No connection, and so no exclusions, are generated for this interaction
+[8]
+   Multiple, consecutive parameter entries will generate multiple dihedral potentials

 Description of the file layout: